-Microsoft has honed the science of fingering human “prospects” at the prime of their life then like a spider they extract all vital creative juices from their brain stems until dry.
+Microsoft has honed the science of fingering human “prospects” at the prime of their life, and then, like a spider, they extract all vital creative juices from their brain stems until dry.

 Yet the book topics we had selected seemed so promising.
-I personally had dived into HyperTalk, only to discover later that this technology could not live up to its dream.
-I was justly proud of our productions, but I would come to swear I must never work with Microsoft again.
-One has to make a comprehensive and fair assessment of such a flap.
+I had dived into HyperTalk, discovering later that this technology could not live up to its dream.
+I was proud of our productions, but I would come to swear I must never work with Microsoft again.
+One must make a comprehensive and fair assessment of such a flap.
 And the reality is this: the creative effort that went into this series of 6 books was stunning.
 Even titles and cover art telegraphed our best ideas to readers when books hit the marketplace.

 - HyperTalk Bible

 - Microsoft QuickC Programming

 - Microsoft Macinations

 During this same period, we published books for Sams, Bantam, and Brady books.

 Howard WW.
 Sams